How to save more for retirement – 5 simple tips

-How to save more money for retirement, when your budget is already stretched, is something that many people are concerned about.
-With recent changes in the state pension age, the introduction of auto-enrolment, and many changes being made to public sector pensions, it is no wonder that people are beginning to get concerned about how to save more money for retirement.
+How to save more for retirement, when your budget is already stretched, is something that many are concerned about.
+With recent changes in the state pension age, the introduction of auto-enrollment, and changes being made to public sector pensions, it’s understandable that people are concerned about how to save more for retirement.

-The following steps will help you to save more money for retirement:
+The following steps will help you to save more for retirement:

-Get clear on WHY you want to save more money for retirement.
+Get clear on WHY you want to save more for retirement.

 What do you see yourself doing in retirement?
 What do you plan to do with your days?
 Travel, adventure, gardening, playing sport, visiting friends and family?